Sotatek-TruongNguyen2/Presale-NFT/README.md

+#### This file is all about the prerequisite when you want to start this project, metadata uploading and smart contract deployment.
 ## Prerequisite
 1. You must equip yourself with knowledge about "IPFS" and "hardhat".
 These are very important tools that will help you in uploading metadata and deploying contract.